-For example, to overcome the standard limitations of FDIC insurance at a single bank, a business could create enough accounts at other insured banks to make sure all their deposits are covered.
-This move would utilize the combined FDIC insurance of the various banks to obtain the needed amount of FDIC coverage.
-However, managing multiple banking relationships has proven too tedious in the past for many organizations to effectively utilize this strategy.
+For example, to overcome the standard limitations of FDIC insurance at a single bank, a business could create enough accounts at other insured banks to ensure all their deposits are covered.
+This strategy utilizes the combined FDIC insurance of the various banks to extend the amount of FDIC coverage.
+However, managing multiple banking relationships has proven too tedious in the past for many organizations to effectively implement this strategy.

 Further, consider a business with millions in cash that must be deposited safely and readily available when needed.
 That business would need to identify the banks with the best rates, develop and manage relationships at all those banks, and perform the reconciliations for all those account statements.
-Then, that business would need to monitor the marketplace to make sure they are getting the most competitive rates available and continuously shift their funds to maintain an optimal return on their funds.
+Then, that business would need to monitor the marketplace to ensure they are getting the most competitive rates available, while continuously shifting its funds to maintain an optimal return on investment.
 This process could require an entire team of employees to effectively manage it.
 However, with the emergence of advanced financial technology [fintech], those days are over.

 Fintech Alternatives for Extending FDIC Insurance

-Some services such as CDARS or ICS can extend FDIC protection, but there are limitations on the amount of coverage, types of protection and availability of funds for those services.
-These limitations require businesses to make concessions when compared to some options.
+Some services such as Network DepositsSM (formerly CDARS and ICS) can extend FDIC protection, but there are limitations on the amount of coverage, types of protection, and availability of funds for those services.
+These limitations require businesses to make concessions when compared to other options.
 On the other hand, our company, the American Deposit Management Co.
-[ADM], can extend FDIC coverage for business deposits of virtually any amount with a single deposit into an AMMA™ account, all while providing next-day liquidity.
+[ADM], can extend FDIC coverage to cover the totality of business deposits with a single deposit into an AMMA™ account, all while providing next-day liquidity.
 We call this solution Marketplace Banking™.

-At ADM, we accomplish extended FDIC coverage your business by utilizing our proprietary fintech to automatically distribute funds to our network of financial institutions that compete for deposits.
+At ADM, we accomplish extended FDIC coverage for your business by utilizing our proprietary fintech to automatically distribute funds across our nationwide network of financial institutions that compete for deposits.
 This allows a business to access extended FDIC protection while streamlining the management of its cash.
 It also allows the business to access the most competitive return available for their deposits.

 Overcoming personal FDIC Insurance limits is also easier than ever.

-Just as with businesses, individuals who have more than $250,000 in deposits at a single bank are at risk of losing some of their money.
-Those individuals may also open new accounts at different banks, but it may be even more difficult for individuals to manage this complex process because of a lack of time or resources.
+Just as with businesses, individuals who have more than $250,000 in deposits at a single bank are at risk of losing some of their money in the event of bank failure.
+Those individuals could open new accounts at different banks to extend their FDIC coverage, but it may be even more difficult for individuals to manage this complex process than it is for businesses.

 Once again, fintech has provided a solution for individuals that can easily overcome the headaches of protecting a large sum of cash.
-Using the same methodology as ADM, our partner, Max can provide extended FDIC protection for individuals in a way that is similar to ADM’s method of securing extended FDIC coverage for businesses.
-In addition to the extended FDIC insurance, MAX can also offer more competitive returns than most banks because of such a large and diverse network of financial institutions.
+Our partner, MAX, can provide extended FDIC protection for individuals in a way that is similar to ADM’s method of securing extended FDIC coverage for businesses.
+In addition to the extended FDIC insurance, MAX can also offer more competitive returns than most banks because of their large and diverse network of financial institutions competing for deposits.

 Earn more, risk less® with ADM.